 - Engage with your readers in a more personal way

-Add a nifty email subscription box in your blog’s footer, and make sure to promote it at regular intervals both in your blog posts as well as on social media.
+Add a nifty email subscription box in your blog’s footer, and make sure to promote it at regular intervals both in your blog posts as well as on your socials.

 Offering a perk, like access to a subscriber-only article or mini-eBook, makes people more likely to give you their email address.

-Just make sure you’re collecting their consent in a transparent way.
+Just make sure you’re collecting your email subscribers’ consent in a transparent way.
 Nobody likes to get spammed with emails they didn’t sign up for, right?

 12. Monitor your blog with webmaster tools